 - Following each year’s match, two incoming residents are selected into this track based on resident interest and experience.

-- The Jane Pauley Community Health Center-Shadeland is the site for the residents to provide primary care to a continuity panel of patients over a three-year period, supervised by faculty from the residency program.
+- The residents in this track provide primary care to a continuity panel of patients over their three year residency program.

 Our program offers an obstetrics track for residents with a strong interest in family medicine obstetrics to help prepare them to actively practice obstetrics after graduation.
 We include emphasis on preconception, prenatal, intrapartum and postpartum care.
 The track typically has 1 – 2 residents per year, and selection into the track is made in spring of the intern year.

 Highlights of this track include:

-- At least 20 continuity deliveries
+- At least 10 continuity deliveries, 40+ vaginal deliveries and C-section experience.

-- Obstetrics-related elective time
+- Obstetrics-related elective time.

-- Participation in a minimum of two Centering Pregnancy prenatal care groups (with one as a “junior faculty”)
+- Participation in a minimum of two Centering Pregnancy prenatal care groups (with one as a “junior faculty”).

-- Scholarly activity of the resident’s choosing within the field of obstetrics
+- Scholarly activity of the resident’s choosing within the field of obstetrics.

 Sports Medicine Track